 Choose five courses:

 A customized and individualized concentration based on special needs and interests.
 Combination of courses and detailed proposal needs to be approved by the Design Academic Advisor during the sophomore year.
-Approved course list must be submitted to the Warrior Hub to be added to DARS.
+Approved course list must be submitted to the Warrior Hub and added to Degree Audit.

 ◎ = Oral Intensive